lbai94/CS839/Stage2/Code/README.md

-To run, cd amazon/ or Barnob/, and type "scrapy crawl <Name>".
+To run, cd amazon/ or Barnob/, and type "scrapy crawl Name".
 Name = "amazon" or "Barnob" .